 2006 — Bull sale cancelled.
 Over 500 bulls were sent to slaughter.
 All of the registered Angus cow herd was sold to Three Trees Ranch in GA.
 Bred heifers, weaned heifers and embryos were kept to rebuild the Angus herd.

 2007 — Rob Brown honored with the Beef Improvement Federation’s Pioneer Breeder Award.
 The Brown family continues to pray and persevere with steadfast commitment to their customers and to do what is right continuing the legacy of the R. A. Brown Ranch.

 2008 - 2010 — After six years on the National Board, Kelli Brown was elected to serve as the National President for the Red Angus Association of America.

-July 5, 2009 — Casey Zboril was hired to take the reins as Ranch Foreman continuing the heritage of managing over 1000 seedstock cows at the RAB.
+June 15, 2013 — Travis Moore was hired to take the reins as Ranch Foreman continuing the heritage of managing over 1000 seedstock cows at the RAB.

-October 12, 2011 — The 37th Annual Bull, Female and Quarter Horse Sale was held at the ranch near Throckmorton, TX.
-The offering includes over 550 Bulls, 100 Registered Females and 21 Quarter Horses.
+October 9-11, 2013 — The 39th Annual Bull, Female and Quarter Horse Sale will be held at the ranch near Throckmorton, TX.
+This Legacy Sale will include the total and complete dispersal of all 1400 registered females.

 |Thank you for your interest in R.A.
 Brown Ranch.
 If you would like additional information please contact us at 940-849-0611.
 We love to hear from our customers, and we will be happy to help however we can.|